maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 #### Authenticate with LAPI

-You can either authenticate with LAPIKEY to the LAPI or using client certificates.
+You can authenticate to the LAPI either with LAPIKEY or by using client certificates.
-Please see below for more detail on each option.
+Please see below for more details on each option.

 #### Generate LAPI KEY
 You can generate a crowdsec API key for the LAPI.